 Solid wood flooring usually has to be nailed or stapled to a subfloor, or glued to a specialized underlayment.
 It is not usually available as a floating floor.

 All of that to say: nail-, staple-, or glue-down installs are not projects we’d recommend for the casual DIY-er.
 Unless you love frustration and anxiety.

 Installing Engineered Wood Floors

 Engineered wood is super versatile when it comes to installation.
 You can nail or glue it to a subfloor, install it as a floating floor using click-lock planks, or even loose-lay it.
 Whatever makes you happy.

-We use the Janka scale to measure the hardness of different types of wood.
+We use something called the Janka scale to measure the hardness of different types of wood flooring.
 Essentially, it’s the universal guide to a wood floor’s resistance to denting and wear.

 Maple, on the other hand, has a Janka rating of 1450.
 That means it takes 1,450 pounds of force to do the same thing, making maple an *excellent* flooring option.
 You can read the USDA’s guidelines to the Janka Scale yourself, but be warned: it’s not a page-turner.

 Either way, here are some of the most popular wood species for flooring and their Janka ratings.